 I’m Marilyn, and I have the honor of representing Washington State’s 10th Congressional District in Congress, which covers parts of Pierce County and Thurston County.
 I was raised in the South Sound and come from a military family, and I work every day to make the South Sound and our nation more safe, just, and secure for all.

-I’m proud to be the first African-American to represent Washington State at the federal level, and one of the first Korean-American women elected to Congress in its 230-year history.
+I was born in Seoul, South Korea to an African American father and South Korean mother, and today, I’m the first African American to represent the Pacific Northwest at the federal level, and one of the first Korean American women elected to Congress in its 232-year history.